LegendaryLinux/arch76-oryxpro5/README.md

 but hybrid-graphics mode may get a bit dicey.

-* If you decide to try hybrid-graphics mode and decide you want to switch to discrete-graphics mode later, all you need to do is uninstall `bumblebee` and reboot.
+* If you decide to try hybrid-graphics mode and decide you want to switch to discrete-graphics mode later, all you need to do is disable `bumblebeed` and reboot.
-If you then decide you want it back, simply reinstall `bumblebee`.
+If you then decide you want it back, simply re-enable `bumblebeed`.
 This also passes for a method of switching between high and low power modes, as hybrid-graphics mode uses less power.